What You Need in a Ghostwriting Contract

 As you put together your contract template, here are a few basic components to consider:

 The first paragraph of my contract includes my name and the name of the client, as well as the effective date of the contract.
 Later, I include the four major milestones, along with their deadlines.

-The four milestones I use are:
+The four milestones I use in my ghostwriting contract are:

 • The completion of the outline.

 • The first half of the first draft.

 • The final manuscript.

 Because I use four milestones, I like to break up the payments into four parts.
 My policy is to be paid ahead of the writing, but you can come to any sort of agreement that works for you.